 Life insurance comes in various forms.
 Most couples who are looking for life insurance as coverage against worst-case scenarios (as opposed to buying a policy as part of a wealth management plan) compare the pros and cons of term and whole life insurance policies.

-Term life insurance tends to be significantly cheaper than whole life.
+There's no one "best type of life insurance for couples," but term life insurance tends to be significantly cheaper than whole life.
 The downside is, if you outlive the term, your coverage expires and you don’t get any money.
 Whole life provides a death benefit payout no matter when you pass away, but your premiums could be almost 20 times higher than comparable coverage with a term life policy.

 (A 30-year-old, non-smoking man in excellent health in Washington, DC might get a quote of $460+ per month for $500,000 coverage on a whole life policy, according to a quote we got from State Farm, and only $24 monthly for the same coverage as 20-year term life through Fabric.)